-- 2. Identifying and Supporting Diversity - a) The Board of Education is committed to taking reasonable measures to enhance the diversity of the student enrollment within each school.
-Such measures include, but are not limited to: - (1) Monitoring and regulating interschool transfer requests from parents - (2) Planning for balanced school populations when facility space needs require change in service areas, including consideration of socioeconomic diversity - (3) Considering acquisition of school sites that have potential to maintain or improve diversity, including socioeconomic diversity - (4) Pairing schools - (5) Implementing magnet and special programs - b) The Board of Education will direct the superintendent to take measures to implement program strategies for increasing the opportunities for students to develop multicultural understanding and appreciation through the interaction with others of different races and ethnic groups.
-Such program alternatives can include, but are not limited to: - (1) Curricular or extracurricular offerings - (2) Joint school activities - (3) Other activities designed to help students function in a multi-racial/multi-ethnic society. - c) The Board of Education will direct the superintendent to implement one or more of such remedies in schools whose profiles warrant a need for increased diversity or for preserving diversity in the student body
+- b) Strengthening Schools - (1) The Board of Education is committed to taking reasonable measures to enhance the diversity of the student enrollments within each school.
+Such measures include, but are not limited to: - (a) Monitoring and regulating interschool transfer requests from parents - (b) Planning for balanced school populations when facility space needs require change in service areas, including consideration of socioeconomic diversity - (c) Considering acquisition of school sites that have potential to maintain or improve diversity, including socioeconomic diversity - (d) Pairing, clustering, and creating consortia of schools - (e) Implementing magnet and special programs - (2) The Board of Education will direct the superintendent to take measures to implement program strategies for increasing the opportunities for students to develop multicultural understanding and appreciation through the interaction with others of different races and ethnic groups.
+Such program alternatives can include, but are not limited to: - (a) Curricular or extracurricular offerings - (b) Joint school activities

+- (c) Other activities designed to help students function in a multiracial/multi-ethnic society. - (3) The Board of Education will direct the superintendent to implement one or more of such remedies in schools whose profiles warrant a need for increased diversity or for preserving diversity in the student body